 The Albertus Magnus program and the Higher Education Opportunity Program (HEOP) at Molloy College service those students who lack the standard academic credentials required for regular admission.

 Students accepted into either program receive extensive support and guidance during their first year of college.
 A strong emphasis is placed on providing students with the skills they need to succeed during their collegiate career.
 Program participants are linked with fellow students, faculty members and the various clubs and organizations housed at Molloy in order to promote academic prosperity during their years at Molloy College.

-The following information about HEOP is provided by the New York State Education Department:
+The following Information is provided by the New York State Department of Education

 - HEOP serves New York State residents who are both academically and economically disadvantaged.
 Disadvantaged students are individuals from low-income families with potential for successful collegiate experiences but who have not acquired the verbal, mathematical, and other cognitive skills required to complete their college work.

 - HEOP provides funds to assist in the recruitment, screening, and testing of prospective students.

 - Higher Education Opportunity Programs also provide structured support services including a prefreshman summer program, counseling, tutoring, and remedial/developmental coursework.

 - In addition to academic support, program participants receive financial assistance toward their college expenses.